moccalotto/kaos/_rulebook/main.md

 You loose consciousness if you are reduced to 0 Hit Points or lower.

 #### Death
-You die if you are reduced to negative number that equals your STR+TOU.
+You die if you are reduced to negative 30 HP.

 #### Natural healing
 Complete rest, such as sitting or lying down, for 1 hour will replenish 10 HP.